MaibornWolff/dcos-consul/README.md

 ### Change configuration
 To change the configuration of consul update your options file and then run `dcos package update start --options=options.json`.
-Be aware that during the update all the consul nodes will be restarted and their will be a short downtime when the current leader is restarted.
+Be aware that during the update all the consul nodes will be restarted one by one and there will be a short downtime when the current leader is restarted.

 You can increase the number of nodes (check the [consul deployment table](https://www.consul.io/docs/internals/consensus.html#deployment-table) on recommended number of nodes), but not decrease it to avoid data loss.